docomoinnovations/cloud_orchestrator/README.md

 After the composer project is created, point your web server to `cloud_orchestrator/docroot`.
 Then run the normal Drupal installer.

+Alternatively, you can use the [AWS CloudFormation template](cfn/cloud_orchestrator_cfn.yml) to launch the Cloud Orchestrator stack on AWS EC2.
+After the stack is completed (about 20 minutes), click on the `DrupalUrl` under the `Outputs` tab.
+Follow the installation process.

 ##  Contributing
 Issues are tracked on [drupal.org][issue_queue].
 Please do not submit support requests through GitHub.